L4-L5 Fusion: Success Rate and Recovery

 As an alternative to L4-L5 fusion, the TOPS System can also reduce the risk of adjacent segment disease (ASD).
 ASD is a potential complication of spinal fusion that occurs when the adjacent segments degenerate more rapidly due to the lack of movement in the fused segment.

 In one study, TOPS was found to provide clinical improvement and radiologic stability in patients with spinal stenosis and degenerative spondylolisthesis after seven years.
+Additionally, the TOPS System has earned approval and a superiority-to-fusion claim from the FDA for degenerative spondylolisthesis with lumbar spinal stenosis.

 If you’re suffering from symptoms of lumbar spinal stenosis, spondylolisthesis, or related conditions, modern treatment options are at your disposal.
 Contact a local spine specialist to learn more.